behreajj/AsepriteSwatchExchange/README.md

 ### Color Profiles

 Hexadecimal codes are not universal and transportable color identifiers.
-These codes depend heavily on a color profile.
+Such codes depend heavily on a color profile.
 Two colors may appear the same, but have different hex codes, or have the same code but appear differently.
 While newer palette file formats are color managed, older ones, like the `.gpl` and `.pal` formats used by Aseprite, are not.

 Aseprite defaults to [standard RGB](https://en.wikipedia.org/wiki/SRGB), but Adobe software commonly uses Adobe RGB.
 If colors look slightly off when swapping between Aseprite and Adobe software, check the color profile by going to `Sprite > Properties`.